mjaroszewski1979/mjaroszewski1979/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/mjaroszewski1979/mjaroszewski1979/blob/main/robot_banner.jpg)

 #### ***Analytical, Detail-Oriented and Clear Communicator | Always Seeking to Learn New Technologies***
-I am an aspiring IT professional with a strong interest in quality assurance, software development, and data analysis.
-My background in Python programming and software testing, combined with my ISTQB certification, equips me with the skills necessary to contribute effectively to any tech team.
+I am a software tester delivering projects for the banking industry.
+I specialize in designing and implementing performance tests, web applications test automation, and manual testing.
+I have strong theoretical and practical knowledge of programming and efficiently use AI tools as effective support in the coding process.

 ## Portfolio Website